-Dr. Daniel Mehdizadeh (DMA, University of Toronto) is currently based in the Greater Toronto Area and is the Composer-in-Residence for the Scarborough Philharmonic Orchestra and East Chamber Music.
-He has been involved in both national and international festival series.
+Dr. Daniel Mehdizadeh (DMA, University of Toronto) is currently based in the GTA and is the Composer-in-Residence for the Scarborough Philharmonic Orchestra (SPO).
+He has been involved in both national and international festival series including the latest commission from the Collingwood Music Festival in collaboration with the Penderecki String Quartet.
 He is regularly commissioned and holds numerous performances in Europe and North America.
-His works have had global exposure and have been broadcasted across Canada and the US including appearance as guest composer on CBC Radio.
+His works have had global exposure and have been broadcasted across Canada and the US including appearance as guest composer on CBC and Classical Jukebox Radio.

-Together with the Scarborough Philharmonic Orchestra, Mehdizadeh kickstarted a new podcast series, SPOGreatMusic, helping develop new community partnerships including Scarborough Arts, FabCollab, Stratford Symphony Orchestra, the Canadian Music Centre, Canadian Sinfonietta, the Brantford Symphony Orchestra, and the Cathedral Bluffs Symphony Orchestra.
+Mehdizadeh is the artistic director of East Chamber Music (ECM), an international festival series, focusing on mentorship and intensive writing skills for early and mid-career composers.
+Other mentorships include the SPO’s New Generation Composer Project.
+Together with the Scarborough Philharmonic Orchestra, Mehdizadeh helped kickstart a new podcast series, SPOGreatMusic, developing new community partnerships including Scarborough Arts, Stratford Symphony Orchestra, the Canadian Music Centre, Canadian Sinfonietta, the Brantford Symphony Orchestra, and the Cathedral Bluffs Symphony Orchestra.
 As a result, the orchestra was awarded the Canadian Music Centre's 2021 Beckwith Award.